Living in Waynesboro, VA

 Transportation and Travel in Waynesboro

 Interstate 64 crosses southwest Waynesboro, VA, and connects with Interstate 81 just 8 miles west of the city, for easy access across the state.
 Public transportation is provided by the Coordinated Area Transit System that circles the city.
-For those traveling further afield, Charlottesville-Albemarle Airport, located 35 miles from Waynesboro, offers daily non-stop flights to Atlanta, Charlotte, New York and many more cities.
+For those traveling further afield, Charlottesville-Albemarle Airport is located 35 miles from Waynesboro and offers daily non-stop flights to Atlanta, Charlotte, New York, and many more cities.